Grades 6-8 · Starting with Grade 6

 Patricia Deshane, CFCP

-Patricia leads Natural Fruit FertilityCare Services and brings the women's and girls' health expertise that anchors the curriculum.
+Patricia owns Natural Fruit FertilityCare Services and brings the women's and girls' health expertise that anchors the curriculum.

 • FertilityCare Practitioner since 2016